alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 ### Stock Levels Synchronization

-If you want to be able to update remaining stock quantities from your Biz warehouse, simply use the same product SKUs that you use in your Biz warehouse and click on _Get stock_ in the _All Products_ page.
+If you want to be able to update remaining stock quantities from your Biz warehouse, simply use the same product SKUs that you use in your Biz warehouse and click on _Get stock levels_ in the _All Products_ page.

+_Note: This doesn't automatically add products to your WooCommerce catalogue.
+It only updates stock levels._

 ### Shipping Rate Calculation